-Her sound is known as old school Hip Hop, but with a unique twist.
-It’s a mixture of Boom Bap, Lo-Fi and Electronics.
-Until about 2019 Miss Tahloulah May made instrumental Hip Hop music solely using sampled material.
-But because she felt that this limited her creativity, she started studying bass guitar, synthesizer and keyboard.
+Until about 2020 MTM made instrumental Hip Hop music solely using sampled material.
+But because she felt that this limited her creativity, she started studying bass guitar, synthesizer and drums.

-Rugged is MTM's first full album made without a computer.
-Beatmaking, vinyl digging, (vintage) hardware and raw Hip Hop are the ingredients and cornerstones that make this album come to life.
+Rugged was MTM's first full album made without a computer.
 MTM sees Rugged as a creative rebirth, because of the complete DAWless workflow she adapted from then on.

 During the lockdown due to the COVID-19 epidemic, MTM started her (visual) radio show Room 404 Live in 2020.
-By 2021 she started a collaboration with Run Dem Radio (by London based running crew Run Dem Crew).
+By 2021 she started collaborations with Run Dem Radio (by London based running crew Run Dem Crew) and Blast Radio.
 With her online radio show she strived to provide a platform for other independent and underground artists.

 At King Britt's Blacktronika class (UC San Diego) and at Nicole Mitchell Grantt's class about music composition (University of Pittsburgh) MTM shared her insights as a guest speaker.
 And in addition to her musical projects Miss Tahloulah May designed presets for Native Instruments' Community Drive 2021.